5G Flexible Numerology – Defining What It Is and Explaining Why You Should Care

 2018-09-07 | 6 min read

 5G has so many promises it’s difficult to tell how they all can be achieved.
 From extreme data download speeds, to self-driving automobiles, to IoT devices monitoring over many years.
-One of the key enablers for these to happen is the flexible numerology recently defined in 3GPP Release 15.
+One of the key enablers for these to happen is the flexible numerology defined in 3GPP Release 15.
+This standard defines different numerologies for millimeter-wave (mmWave) and frequency range 1 (FR1) frequencies, with larger sub-carrier spacing for higher frequencies.
 I find this part of 5G fascinating and think it will be a key part of 5G to support a wide range of frequencies and scheduling for many diverse services.

 The top five features of 5G flexible numerology are: